severin-lemaignan/knowledge_core/README.md

 ```
 rosrun knowledge_core knowledge_core
 ```

+**Note that, in general, you might want to use the 'Pythonic' wrapper built on top of the low-level ROS service API.
+See example above.
+This Pythonic interface follows the [`pykb`](https://gitlab/interaction/pykb/) API (except in a few corner case that are not supported by the ROS interface).
+**

 Then, `knowledge_core` exposes two topics, `/kb/add_facts` and `/kb/remove_facts`, to add/remove triples to the knowledge base.
 Both topics